hauke96/wiki2book/src/README.md

 2. Use it `golangci-lint run`

 As you may see, the logs are spammed with error messages.
-Not all of them are relevant, but they give you a hint on what could be improved.
+Not all of them are relevant, some are false-positives, some do not relate to this project but to dependencies, but in general, the messages give you a hint on what could be improved.

 The configuration `.golangci-lint` contains the list of used linters and some additional configuration of them.